DamianSkrzypczak/shift/README.md

-Ultimately, the framework is intended to provide tools for inter-domain communication which will allow automatic switching from in-memory communication towards network-based communication b etween services located on separate instances.
+Ultimately, the framework is intended to provide tools for inter-domain communication which will allow automatic switching from in-memory communication towards network-based communication between services located on separate instances.

 ## What's next